perveevm/polygon-package-uploader/README.md

 ## Build

-Use `mvn package` to build an executable `.jar` file.
+Use `install.sh` to install the utility.
+It will save path to jar directory, build `.jar` file and save the newest version of the utility.
+All config files fill be located at `~/polygon-package-uploader`.
+It also will create a symlink in `/usr/local/bin` to `upload.sh` script.

 ## Usage

+Use `polygon-uploader` (the name of created symlink) to run the script.
+There are two modes for now: `polygon-uploader init` and `polygon-uploader upload`.
-Use `java -jar polygon-package-uploader-VERSION.jar --help` to show an informative help message.
+Call them to see an informative help message.

 ## Currently supported problem archive types